What is a Sensory Diet and Why Does My Child Need One?

 - Deep pressure activities (being sandwiched in between two pillows; being rolled in a blanket like a “burrito;” pushing against the wall with hands, back, and head; clamping hands in each other and squeeze; pushing down on a hard surface with extended arms and flat hands).

-- Slow rocking (in the arms of an adult, in rocking chair, placed in a blanket held by two adults, in a hammock).
+- Slow rocking (in the arms of an adult, in a rocking chair, placed in a blanket held by two adults, in a hammock).

 - Taking a warm bath/shower.